HughesSeanKyle/bookworks-serverless-functions/email-service/features.md

 - Setting up Nodemailer for with secure password - More info available [`here`](https://stackoverflow.com/questions/72470777/nodemailer-response-535-5-7-8-username-and-password-not-accepted)

 1. Setup Nodemailer for custom signup email with auth code to email
+- Error handling 'error-back' pattern
 2. Setup Nodemailer for custom forgot password with authcode to verify email reset
+- Error handling 'error-back' pattern
 3. Test functions locally before deploy
 4. Ensure that this function can only be called from whitelisted domains
 - The Bookworks client side domain